 12. Pallas’s Sandgrouse

 Pallas’s sandgrouse is a species of bird that is part of the sandgrouse family.
-The bird is considered to be medium to large in size, with a wingspan that can range from 16.5 to 21.7 inches.
+The bird is considered medium to large, with a wingspan that can range from 16.5 to 21.7 inches.

-It is found throughout much of Eurasia, including parts of Russia, Kazakhstan, Mongolia, and parts of western China.
-This species of sandgrouse is distinct from other members of the family because of its habitat preferences.
+It is found throughout much of Eurasia, including parts of Russia, Kazakhstan, Mongolia, and western China.
+This sandgrouse species is distinct from other family members because of its habitat preferences.

 While other sandgrouse species will inhabit desert regions, Pallas’s sandgrouse prefers to inhabit grassland areas or steppes.
-This species of sandgrouse has a unique diet, consisting mainly of grass seeds, which it extracts from the ground with its bill.
+This sandgrouse species has a unique diet consisting mainly of grass seeds, which it extracts from the ground with its bill.

-It also feeds on insects, which are grabbed from the surface of the ground.
-The bird’s plumage is pale brown in color, with a darker brown band across its back.
+It also feeds on insects, which are grabbed from the ground’s surface.
+The bird’s plumage is pale brown, with a darker brown band across its back.
 The males of this species have a white belly and a black patch of feathers on their necks.

 The females are similar in appearance, but they lack the black patch on the neck.
-Pallas’s sandgrouse is an important species for the areas that it inhabits, as it helps to disperse grass seeds that are important for the growth of vegetation.
+Pallas’s sandgrouse is an essential species for the areas it inhabits, as it helps disperse grass seeds necessary for vegetation growth.

 Kingdom | Animalia |